 We offer CPD Accredited training on conducting and chairing Domestic Homicide Reviews.

 AAFDA's CEO is a Home Office appointed reader of Domestic Homicide Reviews and a Home Office accredited Chair.
-He sits on the national panel that quality assures all reviews.

 - Deals with the grey areas and is highly interactive.

 - Shares best practice led by the latest research.